HISTORY

 1967

-Founded as the Muscular Dystrophy Research Association of WA (MDRA) in April 1967.
-In those early days, so little was known about muscular dystrophy that prevention and cures were thought possible.
-The Association aimed to support researchers to find and apply methods to prevent, control, or cure muscular dystrophy and related conditions.
-Today, we understand there are no cures, but research continues to focus on improving treatments and quality of life.
-AS the years progressed, a focus was taken to create a network of support, providing information, and advocating for better medical and community resources for individuals and families.
+Founded as the Muscular Dystrophy Research Association of WA (MDRA) in April 1967, the organisation began at a time when so little was known about muscular dystrophy that prevention and cures were thought possible.
+The Association’s early goal was to support researchers to find and apply methods to prevent, control, or cure muscular dystrophy and related conditions.
+Professor Byron Kakulas, a pioneer in neuromuscular research, played a vital role in shaping these early efforts and putting Western Australia on the world stage for muscle research.

 1970’s - 1980’s